Despire/playground/README.md

 # tinytorrent
-Tinytorrent is an implementation of the bittorrent v1.0 specification
+Tinytorrent is an implementation of the bittorrent v1.0 specification as written at: https://wiki.theory.org/BitTorrentSpecification